mohammadoumar/emotion_classification_LR/README.md

 We use LLMs for three classification tasks:

-1) **Zero-Shot Classification (ZSC):** Zero-shot classification is a Deep Learning technique where the pre-trained model is use *off the shelf* (i.e. witout any further training) for inference on completely unseen data samples.
+1) **Zero-Shot Classification (ZSC):** Zero-shot classification is a Deep Learning technique where the pre-trained model is used *off the shelf* (i.e. witout any further training) for inference on completely unseen data samples.
-2) **In-Context Learning (ICL):** In-Context Learning is a Deep Learning technique where a model is *guided* for inference with the help of a few solved demonstrations added in the model's input prompt.
+2) **In-Context Learning (ICL):** In-Context Learning is a Deep Learning technique where a model is *guided* for accurate inference with the help of a few solved demonstrations added in the model's input prompt.
 3) **Fine-Tuning (FT):** Fine-tuning involves further training of a pre-trained model on a downstream dataset.
 This helps general-purpose model training to be complemented with task specific supervised training.
+4) **Retrieval Augmented Generation (RAG):** combines information retrieval with text generation models by allowing them to retrieve relevant external information before generating a response or an answer.

 <br>